UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

 3   72              1.7               0.8                   200                        28                          37             6.2      3.0                        0.93         Disease      Disease
 ```

-Notes: Next we take our model and use it to predict on unseen data.
-Here
+Notes: Next, we take our model and use it to predict on unseen data.

-we can see that our model is predicting an outcome of the patience under
+Here we can see that our model is predicting an outcome of the patients
-the `Predicted label` column.
+under the `Predicted label` column.

 ---